Summer Registration is Open. Click here to Register. Questions? Email thall@quincycollege.edu or text (617)984-1691

 On 03/13/2019, Quincy College was granted Initial Approval status by the Massachusetts Board of Registration in Nursing (BORN).
 Quincy College may now accept applications for enrollment into the Associate in Science Degree in Nursing (ASN) Program and the Certificate of Completion in Practical Nursing (PN) Program.
 The ASN and PN programs will be offered on both the Quincy and Plymouth campuses.

-Practical Nursing (PN) Courses
+Practical Nursing (LPN) Courses

 •